West Lancashire '0' Gauge Group

 The West Lancashire Group was set up as a single-scale society in order to concentrate and capitalise on the particular advantages of Gauge 0, which has seen a considerable resurgence in more recent times.
 After 50 years, the Group had to move out of its original premises in Crosby (owing to their demolition for redevelopment) and now has excellent accommodation in Bootle.

 When formed, the club was, indeed, in the west of Lancashire.
 (A mile further west and it would have been in the Irish Sea!)
-Since then, without any action required, in 1974 it found itself in the newly-created county of Merseyside.
-With the addition of Halton borough (technically in Cheshire) to the existing five boroughs of Merseyside, it is now in what is known administratively as 'Liverpool City Region', though the historical club title remains as West Lancashire.
+Since then (and without any action required), in 1974 it found itself in the newly-created county of Merseyside.
+With the addition of Halton borough (technically still in Cheshire) to the existing five boroughs of Merseyside, it is now in what is known administratively as 'Liverpool City Region', though the historical club title of West Lancashire has been retained.

-It currently has a Test Track, an end-to-end branch line (with extension under construction) and a continuous-run main-line layout with Motive Power Depot and single-track branch.
+It currently has a Test Track, an end-to-end branch line and a continuous-run main-line layout with Motive Power Depot and single-track branch.
 A new exhibition layout made its debut at The Big Hobby & Model Show at Aintree in 2022 and another one is in construction.

-A colour magazine for members is published quarterly.
+A magazine for members is published quarterly.
 The electronic file is in Portable Document Format (.PDF) and a link to each edition's location for download is sent to members' nominated e-mail addresses via an e-mail distribution group.
 A Zoom meeting is held on the first Monday of each month, enabling more distant members to "attend".